Crypto.com Coin Price Tops $0.19 (CRO)

 According to CryptoCompare, “The mission of Crypto.com is to accelerate the world’s transition to crypto.
 The Crypto.com team aims to put cryptocurrency in every wallet with a strong focus on real-life use cases.
 Crypto.com Chain (CRO) is a cryptocurrency token issued on the Ethereum platform, with secondary distribution only.
 No pre-sale, no public sale, or ICO. “

-It is usually not possible to purchase alternative cryptocurrencies such as Crypto.com Coin directly using US dollars.
-Investors seeking to acquire Crypto.com Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Crypto.com Coin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Crypto.com Coin directly using US dollars.
+Investors seeking to trade Crypto.com Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Crypto.com Coin using one of the aforementioned exchanges.

 Receive News & Updates for Crypto.com Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crypto.com Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.